CS839/Verification-for-Network-Attention/README.md

 ### What do we plan to accomplish do over the next week?
 We plan to set up the model and test on more general dataset.

+## Week of 7
+### On a scale of 1-10, how do we rate our progress over the past week?
+8
+### What did we accomplish from last week's tasks?
+We successfully use an attention scheme to localize the key object in classification.
+(Details will be included in the final report and presentation).
+To verify our model, we use [BAM](https://arxiv.org/abs/1907.09701) as the bechmark dataset.
+Some promising results are fetched.

+### What do we plan to accomplish do over the next week?
+We plan to finish the slides and report at next week.